juanmarcosdev/docker-minizinc-google-or-tools/README.md

 `minizinc <your_model>.mzn <your_data>.dzn`

 Within this image OR-Tools is setup to be the default solver.
-Optionally you can use the `--solver <or-tools/gecode/coinbc/chuffed>` flag to select a specific solver included in the image image.
+Optionally you can use the `--solver <or-tools/gecode/coinbc/chuffed>` flag to select a specific solver included in the image.

 Pull requests and commentaries for improving the Dockerfile are received.